pvblivs/modelmapper/_includes/how-it-works.md

+# How It Works

+ModelMapper consists of two separate processes: the _matching process_, where a source and destination type's properties are matched to each other, and the _mapping process_ where matched property values are converted from a source to destination object.
+A further description of these processes follows.

-# Matching Process
+## Matching Process

-The matching process uses conventions configured in a `ModelMapper` or `TypeMap` to determine which source and destination properties match each other.
+The matching process uses conventions [configured](/user-manual/configuration/) in a `ModelMapper` or `TypeMap` to determine which source and destination properties match each other.
 The process works by identifying eligible properties, transforming and tokenizing their names, then using those tokens to determine source to destination matches.

 ### Eligibility